 This is equivalent to 2.1 gallons per minute for an acre of Cannabis canopy.
-The County will currently allow up to 4 acres of Cannabis canopy for this Property.
-Thus, the estimated daily requirement is 8.4 gallons per minute for 4 acres of Cannabis canopy.
+The County will currently allow up to 1.5 acres of Cannabis canopy for this Property.
+Thus, the estimated daily requirement is approximately 4 gallons per minute for the project area.